NoobMaster-version/automatic-animal-feeder/README.md

 - Consider using a smaller feed opening for more precise portions

 ## Future Enhancements
-- Add scheduled feeding functionality
+- Add scheduled feeding functionality based on time of day
-- Implement multiple feeding profiles
+- Implement multiple feeding profiles for different animals
 - Add a camera to monitor your pet
 - Create a mobile app for remote control
 - Add sensors to detect food levels